snatow/final-project/readme.md

 - jQuery
 - D3js

-Features
+#### Features

-Users can create accounts that will give them the ability to view details about projects within the network, comment on those projects, post their own projects which they can edit and delete, and update their usernames and emails.
-Users can also see a visual represtation of the connections across the network.
+Users can create accounts that will give them the ability to view details about projects posted across the network and comment on those projects.
+They are also able to post their own projects which they can edit and delete.
+They can also update their user profiles (which presently include their usernames and emails).
+Users can also see a visual represtation of the connections across the network created by users commenting on other users' projects.